simonmortensen23/table-booking/README.md

 - GitHub:
   - GitHub is used to store the projects code after being pushed from Git.
 - Postgress database:
-  - Database used for heroku
+  - Database used for production.
 - SQLite3 database:
-  - SQLite3 is Django's default database system.
+  - SQLite3 is Django's default database system, used during development.
 - Cloudinary:
   - I used cloudinary for cloud-based storage and partly for linking of my website images.
 - Heroku: